Below-threshold CP-odd Higgs boson search via A -> Z* h at the LHC: Introduction

 There are innumerable searches that have been carried out at the LHC looking for new Higgs bosons.
 Here, we concentrate on those for the $A$ state.
 Amongst these, we select the one which tried to extract an $A\to Zh$ signal.
-This is a particularly attractive mode because it offers one with the possibility of reconstructing both the $Z$ and $h$ masses, which are well measured at 91 and 125 GeV, respectively, e.g., by using the $Z\to l^+l^-$ ($l=e,\mu$) and $h\to b\bar b$ decays.
+This particularly attractive mode enables the reconstruction of both the $Z$ and $h$ masses, which are well measured at 91 and 125 GeV, respectively, e.g., by using the $Z\to l^+l^-$ ($l=e,\mu$) and $h\to b\bar b$ decays.
 This was the signature exploited by the ATLAS analysis of Ref.~\cite{TheATLAScollaboration:2016loc} (see also \cite{Pandini:2016utq}).
-However, the latter (like all previous studies) concentrated on an $A$ mass range starting from $m_Z+m_h \approx$ 215 GeV, i.e., assuming decays of the CP-odd state into $Z$ and $h$ particles both being on-shell.
-While this assumption is fully justified in the case of the Higgs boson, which has a width of order 10 MeV (i.e., $0.03\%$ of its mass), it is less so for the gauge boson, for which the width-to-mass ratio is of order $3\%$.

-Therefore, in this paper, we ask ourselves the question of which region of parameter space can be accessed at the LHC, in the context of the 2HDM, if one looks instead for $A\to Z^* h$ decays, wherein the $Z$ boson is off-shell.
+However, the latter (like all previous studies {in the $Zh$ channel possibly mediated by the CP-odd Higgs}) concentrated on an $A$ mass range starting from $m_Z+m_h \approx$ 215 GeV, i.e., assuming decays of the CP-odd state into $Z$ and $h$ particles both being on-shell.
+While this assumption is fully justified in the case of the Higgs boson, which has a width of order 10 MeV (i.e., $0.03\%$ of its mass), it is less so for the gauge boson, for which the width-to-mass ratio is of order $3\%$. {Off-shell effects involving the $Z$ boson are therefore not negligible, hence searching for the CP-odd Higgs boson decaying into $Z^*h$ is of phenomenological interest.} Therefore, in this paper, we ask ourselves the question of which region of parameter space can be accessed at the LHC, in the context of the 2HDM, if one looks instead for $A\to Z^* h$ decays, wherein the $Z$ boson is off-shell.
 In the next section, we discuss the 2HDM.
 In Sect.
 III we present our results.
 We then conclude.